VictoriaChoy/victoriachoy.github.io/README.md

 1.3.1 Collaborative strategies

-A collaborative learning community implement effective collaboration strategies, contribute their experiences and perspectives to the teamwork.
+A collaborative learning community implements effective collaboration strategies, contributes their expertise, experiences, and perspectives to the teamwork in both formal and informal settings.

+Workshops, class observations, and teaching modelling are some formal meathods for professional learning.
+Pre-class and after-class discussions are more informal to share perspectives on learning and teaching.

+Teachers' Workshop

+Teaching Assistant Workshop

 Reference: